 The objective of the sales incentive program for front office employees is to encourage the front office to promote products and services in various areas of the hotel, including the front office, the food and beverage department, the gift shop, and the health facilities.
-Each promotional area may be considered, or the front office manager might choose only a few areas, perhaps those that generate the most profit, as incentive targets.
+Each promotional area may be considered, or the front office manager might choose only a few areas, perhaps those that generate the most revenue, as incentive targets.
 A few examples follow:

-- 1. Upgrading a reservation during registration: If a desk clerk can sell a room package costing \$95 to a guest who has a reservation for a \$75 room, a percentage of that \$20 increase in sales is awarded to the desk clerk. - 2.
-Selling a meal in the hotel's restaurant: If a desk clerk successfully encourages a guest to patronize the hotel's restaurant, a percentage of the guest's check is rebated to the desk clerk.
-At the restaurant, when the guest presents the VIP
+- 1. Upgrading a reservation during registration: If a desk clerk can sell a room package costing \$95 to a guest who has a reservation for a \$75 room, a percentage of that \$20 increase in sales will be awarded to the desk clerk. - 2.
+Selling a meal in the hotel's restaurant: If a desk clerk successfully encourages a guest to patronize the hotel's restaurant, a percentage of the guest's check will be rebated to the desk clerk.
+At the restaurant, when the guest presents the VIP Guest Card signed by the desk clerk to the waiter or waitress and receives VIP service, the desk clerk receives the rebate. - 3.
+Selling room service: If a desk clerk succeeds in convincing a guest to use room service, a percentage of the guest check is rebated to the clerk.
+The guest presents a VIP Guest Card signed by the desk clerk to the room service person, which proves that the sale was the result of that clerk's efforts.